cjwon20/Hello-World/README.md

 # Hello-World
 GitHub Introduction

-Mint Chocolate chip is the best kind of ice cream and does not taste like toothpaste Also pineapples on pizza is love
+Mint Chocolate chip is the best kind of ice cream and does not taste like toothpaste.
+Also pineapples on pizza is love <3